Meal Patterns and Nutrition Resources

-USDA has updated their CACFP Nutrition Standards web page with great resources on the revised meal pattern.
+USDA has updated their CACFP Nutrition Standards web page with great resources on the current meal pattern.

 - Early Implementation Tip Sheets

-- Local Foods and Related Activities in the Child and Adult Care Food Program
+- Feeding Infants in the Child and Adult Care Food Program (revised March 2019)

 - NC Breastfeeding-Friendly Child Care